Inside the last-ditch effort by Democratic women to pressure Manchin and salvage paid family and medical leave

 The New York Democrat targeted the chief objector to the program, Sen. Joe Manchin III (D-W.Va.).
-She hit the phones Friday and fired off a flurry of texts to her moderate-leaning colleague that continued into the weekend, saying she would be even willing to "meet him in D.C. or anywhere in the country” to make the case for the benefits, she said in an interview.
+She hit the phones Friday and fired off a flurry of texts to her moderate-leaning colleague that continued into the weekend, saying she would be willing to “meet him in D.C. or anywhere in the country” to make the case for the benefits, she said in an interview.

 Yet Manchin refused to relent, Gillibrand said, resisting her latest entreaties much as he had the many alternatives that Democrats had presented to him in recent weeks.